Should I Increase My Tenant’s Monthly Rent?

 Should I Increase My Tenant's Monthly Rent

-First and foremost you need to determine what your home would rent for in today’s real estate market based on the competition and condition.
-If the rental value has gone down, then increasing the rent is probably a sure-fire way to lose your current tenant and you could have a hard time finding a new one.
-However, if the rental amount has increased then you need to ask yourself additional questions.
+Before a landlord can even begin to answer the question “Should I increase my tenant’s monthly rent” they need to determine what their home would rent for in today’s real estate market based on the competition and current condition.
+If the rental value has gone down, then increasing the rent is probably a sure-fire way to lose their current tenant and they could have a hard time finding a new one.
+However, if the rental amount has significantly increased then they need to ask additional questions to make an informed decision.

-Finding a good tenant isn’t always easy and if you’re a seasoned landlord you may have already encountered a bad tenant.
-So if your current tenant pays rent on time, maintains the property, and is easy to deal with keeping them in place is probably a no-brainer.
-However, before telling them you plan on increasing their rent at renewal time you’ll want to ask yourself one more question.
+Finding a good tenant isn’t always easy and most seasoned landlords know what it’s like to have a bad tenant.
+So if their current tenant pays rent on time, maintains the property, and is easy to deal with keeping them in place is probably a no-brainer.

 Current Tenant Pays: $2,500